segura08m/InnerNode/README.md

 6.  **Callback Invocation**: The listener invokes the callback function provided by the `BridgeOrchestrator`, passing the processed event data.
 7.  **Attestation Submission**: The orchestrator's callback method (`handle_new_bridge_event`) receives the data and instructs the `CrossChainOracleClient` to submit it.
 8.  **API Call**: The `CrossChainOracleClient` formats a JSON payload and sends it via an HTTP POST request to the destination oracle's API endpoint.
-9.  **Logging**: The entire process, from finding an event to receiving an API response, is logged to the console for monitoring.
+9.  **Logging**: The entire process, from detecting an event to receiving an API response, is logged to the console for monitoring.
-10. **Repeat**: The listener waits for a configured polling interval (e.g., 15 seconds) and starts the loop again.
+10. **Repeat**: After a configured polling interval (e.g., 15 seconds), the listener wakes up and the polling loop repeats.

-## Usage Example
+## Usage

 ### 1. Setup